-Digital marketing has a highly data-driven approach.
-Without the correct data, it is just grappling in the dark.
+To obtain the most accurate and up-to-date data is the best thing a digital marketer could ask for.
+And that’s precisely what Semrush provides.
+Without the correct data, it is just hitting an arrow in the dark.
 That’s why it becomes essential to understand where the SEO tool is pulling data from.

 Here are some of the reasons why it matters to know the source of Semrush data:

-Different data sources have different accuracy levels, and knowing about them helps users make a more informed decision based on data quality.
+Different data sources have varying accuracy levels, and understanding these differences helps users make more informed decisions based on data quality.

 Data coverage signifies the extent and scope of data provided by Semrush.
 Knowing about it helps users understand the websites, geographic locations, industries, etc., where the data comes from, and whether it’s relevant to their particular needs.